hdShang/arxiv-daily/docs/cs-CL/2025-06-29/papers/250623101v1-from-individuals-to-interactions-benchmarking-gender-bias-in-multimo.md

 ---
 layout: default
-title: From Individuals to Interactions: Benchmarking Gender Bias in Multimodal Large Language Models from the Lens of Social Relationship
+title: "From Individuals to Interactions: Benchmarking Gender Bias in Multimodal Large Language Models from the Lens of Social Relationship"
 ---

 # From Individuals to Interactions: Benchmarking Gender Bias in Multimodal Large Language Models from the Lens of Social Relationship